pierremrtn/state_machine_bloc/README.md

 # BLoC State Machine

-An extension to the bloc state management library to define state machines that support state's data using a nice declarative API.
+An extension to the bloc state management library to define state machines that support state data using a nice declarative API.

 🚧 This project is still early.
 Use it with caution! 🚧

 ## Overview

-`state_machine_bloc` export a `StateMachine` class, a lightweight wrapper around bloc designed to declare state machines a nice builder API.
+`state_machine_bloc` export a `StateMachine` class, a lightweight wrapper around `Bloc` class designed to declare state machines using a nice builder API.
-`StateMachine` _is_ a `Bloc`, meaning that you can use use it in the same way as a regular bloc and it's compatible with the rest of the ecosystem.
+`StateMachine` _is_ a `Bloc`, meaning that you can use it in the same way as a regular bloc and it's compatible with the rest of the ecosystem.

 `state_machine_bloc` supports:

 * [X] Storing data in states
 * [X] Asynchronous state transitions
 * [X] Applying guard conditions to transitions
-* [X] state's onEnter/onChange/onExit sideEffect
+* [X] state's onEnter/onChange/onExit side effect
 * [X] Nested states without depth limit

-State machines eliminates bugs and weird situations because they won't let the UI transition to a state which we don’t know about.
+State machines eliminate bugs and weird situations because they won't let the UI transition to a state which you don’t know about.
-Its also eliminates the need for code to protects other codes from execution because StateMachine do not process events that are not explicitly defined as acceptable for the current state.
+It also eliminates the need for code to protect other codes from execution because StateMachine does not process events that are not explicitly defined as acceptable for the current state.

 ```dart
 class Timer extends StateMachine<Event, State> {